mcminis1/mcminis1.github.io/docs/_posts/2023-05-16-weekly-update.markdown

 ## Many Thanks

-I want ot thank everyone that gave me feedback on the fact checker blog post.
+I want to thank everyone that gave me feedback on the [fact checker blog post](/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown).
 I have not incorporated it all yet, but have been slowly working through it.

 ## Sneak Peak: Knowledge Platform